mwielgoszewski/burp-protobuf-decoder/README.md

 1. What if I have a proto file descriptor?

 	> Load it from a Protobuf tab by right-clicking.
-Messages will
+Messages will be
-	> automatically decode from then on.
+	> automatically decoded from then on.
 If you wish to manually
-	> deserialize as another type, this option is available to you via a
+	> deserialize a message as different type, this option is available to you
-	> right-click context menu once a proto is loaded.
+	> via a right-click context menu once a proto is loaded.

-	> By loading a .proto, you can also edit/tamper that deserialize messages
+	> By loading a .proto, you can edit and tamper protobuf messages.
+	> The extension will automatically serialize messages back before
-	> and they'll be serialized properly for you when sent along.
+	> they're sent along.